Xiaomei Havard

 Xiaomei Havard (张晓梅 (Zhāng Xiǎoméi)) is a Chinese-born South African businesswoman and politician from Gauteng who served as a Member of Parliament for the African National Congress.

 Early life and education

-Havard is from Henan, China.
-She moved to Gauteng to study and later became a naturalized citizen.
+Havard was born in Nanyang, Henan, China.
+Her parents were teachers and she grew up in a rural village.
+She moved to Gauteng in 1994 to study for a computer science doctorate and later became a naturalized citizen.
 She holds a doctorate in computer science from the University of Johannesburg and a master's degree in electrical engineering from a Chinese university.
-She is married to a South African.
+She married a South African, who died before 2021.

 Political career

 Havard joined the African National Congress in 2004.
 Havard is also the honourable president of the Africa Federation of Chinese Women in Commerce and Industry and the co-president of the South Africa-China Famous Female Business Council.

 In May 2019, she stood for election to the South African National Assembly as 130th on the ANC's national list.
 Due to the ANC's electoral performance, she did not win a seat in parliament.
 It was later revealed that she was one of 23 MP candidates that the ANC's integrity committee wanted to remove from the party's lists because of "corruption, mismanagement, and other acts of misconduct."